 Failure helps build critical thinking and can also help make us better problem solvers, which will carry over into everyday life as well.
 Failure is good.

-Finally, the last example of why failure is good is simply due to the fact that failure will make you appreciate success even more.
+Finally, the last example of why failure is good is simply because failure will make you appreciate success even more.

-If you’ve been trying to achieve a goal for a prolonged period of time but find yourself failing time and time again, eventually, when you are able to achieve your goal and succeed, boy, will you appreciate your success.
+If you’ve been trying to achieve a goal for a prolonged time but find yourself failing time and time again, eventually, when you can achieve your goal and succeed, boy, will you appreciate your success.

 Now, you’ll realize that every minute you invested in making your dreams become a reality was worth it, and you will appreciate your success even more.
 Failure is good.